 Express yourself in an intuitive way, and see how your opinions compare with those of others.

-Get real-time, context-specific, opinion heat map.
-Use built-in analytical methods for comparative study of one or several concepts, timeline of positive and negative votes, rate of approval and variety of correlations between concepts.
+Get real-time, context-specific, impartial and unambiguous opinion heat map.
+Use built-in analytical methods for comparative studies of one or several entities, timeline of positive and negative votes, rate of approval and variety of correlations between entities.
 You can analyze, for example, readers’ opinion about Hilary Clinton and Donald Trump in the context of primary elections in US.
 You can also study if there is a difference between readers’ perception about Obama in Israel vs Obama and basketball.

 Henry, Head of Strategy at Media Co, is tasked with stemming the depressing trend of falling reader engagement, especially among younger readers.
 He sees ShoutBack as complementing the suite of online reader engagement tools - it is much easier than writing a comment, yet allows for a more specific self-expression than simply "liking" or sharing an entire article.
 Henry especially appreciates how easy it is for like-minded readers to connect not based on real-life friendship, but based on shared opinions.
 That has given him a whole new set of community-building and reader engagement ideas.
 The analytical capabilities of ShoutBack to track the “pulse of the world” in real time, and to drill down on trends, have been invaluable for Henry (not to mention his Editorial desk colleagues).
 Henry is now able to truly understand who engages with what conversations.